Use the Library

-To designate a Research Assistant (RA) to check out and renew books, request delivery of books and articles, and book media for classroom use on your behalf, request a Faculty Research Assistant (RA) Card.
+To designate a Research Assistant (RA) to check out and renew books, request delivery of books and articles, and book media for classroom use on your behalf, request to set him or her up as a Proxy.

 A range of library services are available to faculty emeriti.

 Visiting scholars are eligible for borrowing, delivery, interlibrary loan, and off campus access to library resources.
 To use library services, you will need to:

 - Obtain a Rutgers RUConnection ID card by submitting a signed RUconnection ID Card Request Form to the RU Connection Card Office on your campus.
 Please see the Identity and Access Management page about Guest ID Cards for more information.